open-voice-interoperability/docs-archived/components/voice_registry_system.md

  1. Be a standard and platform-agnostic location for voice application.
  2. Provide a consistent experience across conversational platforms and entity's conversational assistant.
  3. VRS is not responsible for the interpretation of the intent of the user.
- 4. VRS can hold various attributes regarding the voice application, such as name, alternative names, category, geolocation.
+ 4. VRS can hold various attributes regarding the voice application, such as name, nlu etc.
  5. VRS can receive inputs like the user's current location but is not responsible for storing its preference.
  6. VRS names can have synergies.